 This program has been very successful, locating some very interesting gold zones.
-The target areas are the Main Break, Parallel Breaks and North South structures, such as the Lower D Zone and the newer South Mine Complex on the Company's land holdings.
+The target areas are the Main Break, Parallel Breaks and North South structures, and the newer South Mine Complex on the Company's land holdings.
 (Figures 6, 7, 8)